Damonbreaker/AUTOENCODER-FOR-CIF-GENERATION/GITHUB_README.md

 Compress variable-length atom embeddings **(N, 128)** → single crystal vector **(1, 128)**.

 ### `atom_attention_compressor.py`
-`AtomAttentionCompressor`: single-head attention over atoms (query from mean atom features, K/V from all atoms), LayerNorm residual update.
+`AtomAttentionCompressor`: single-head attention over atoms — mean-pool query, K/V from all atoms, output is the attention message **m = a V** (steps 1–4 only; no combine step).
 Can run offline batch with 70/15/15 split.

 ### `uma_attn_compress_N_0000_0050.py`
 Entry point for structures with **0 ≤ N < 50**.